John Hodge Solicitors Banner Image

 • Posted

-HOLIDAY TIME At lot has been reported in the press recently about taking children out of school during term time for a holiday but what about time away during the official holiday period where parents are separated – particularly holidays...
+At lot has been reported in the press recently about taking children out of school during term time for a holiday but what about time away during the official holiday period where parents are separated – particularly holidays abroad.
+If you plan to...

 • Posted